jaipandya/SublimeTutor/tutorial/chapter_2_1.md

-Insert Line Before / After
+Insert line before / after
 ===========================

 If your cursor is place on a line, you can directly add a line above or below